sherlcok314159/MIT_6.036/md/wk4/lec_questions.md

 *Q1: What's the Gradient Descent algorithm?*

 *Q2: When it comes to convex functions,what will happen and if not?*

+*Q3: What solution we can do to solve global optimal problem instead of a local one?*
 ***
 *Lecture 6:*